 |1939-1940||Cuban Winter||Santa Clara||3||4||Figueredo|

 |1945-1946||California Winter||Kansas City Royals||1||0||McNeil|

-1. Social Security Death Index and Porter's grave marker both give Porter's birth year as 1910.
+1 Social Security Death Index, Porter's WWII draft card and Porter's grave marker each give Porter's birth year as 1910.
 Porter's birth year is elsewhere listed as 1911, including in The Negro Leagues Revisited: Conversations with 66 More Baseball Heroes by Brent Kelley.
 In the 1920 U.S. Census, Porter is listed as age 10 when enumerated on January 12th, 1920.
 This more closely aligns with the 1910 birth year.

 5 Arkansas Gazette, 3/24/1934, p.11 suggests Porter was former player with the Missouri Pacific Negro team.
 A "Porter" is mentioned as pitching for the Missouri Pacific team in the Arkansas Gazette, 6/17/1929, p.10 and 7/28/1929, p.15.